 How will employers receive the records

-Employee records not exceeding 100 will be mailed to the business's registered address by ordinary mail within 7 working days.
+Employee records not exceeding 100 will be mailed to the business's registered address by ordinary mail and employee records exceeding 100 will be provided via myTax Mail at myTax Portal within ten working days from the date of receipt of payment.

 What do the records contain?

-The records will provide you with the breakdown of Wage Credit for existing employees.
-If you have new hires who qualify, only their names will be provided as disclosure of the new employees' individual Wage Credits may enable the wages from their previous employment to be derived.
+The records will provide you with the breakdown of Wage Credit for your employees.
+If you have new eligible employees, only their names will be provided as disclosure of the new employees' individual Wage Credits may enable the wages from their previous employment to be derived.

-For IRAS to provide you with their individual Wage Credits, each new employee is required to sign a Consent Form (86KB).
-To declare that consent had been obtained, please complete and submit a Declaration Form (61KB) to email@example.com
+For IRAS to provide you with their individual Wage Credits, each new employee is required to sign a Consent Form (PDF, 186KB).
+To declare that their consent had been obtained, please complete and submit a Declaration Form (PDF, 214KB) to [email protected] within a month from the date of request.

 Appealing for Wage Credit Adjustment